 Representatives from all postgraduate schools at Dartmouth have met to revive the Graduate Senate.
 Faith Anderson, GSC VP, is representing the GSC and Guarini School in this process.
 The Graduate Senate working group is revising a draft Senate constitution produced by a similar working group in 2008.
 The GSC executive board discussed various aspects of the nascent Senate with Dean Kull and Assistant Dean Landers, including the role of a faculty advisor, focusing on organizational structure before financial structure (as member organization budgets are already allocated for the current year), the role of the Provost in relation to the Senate, differentiation of roles among representatives to the Senate, clarification of which degree programs will be represented by which member organizations, and reinforcing the social and collaborative power of the new Senate.

-Savannah Barnett also provided a progress update on the Circle of Safety initiative discussed in the previous monthly meeeting, particularly the mixed response from Dartmouth faculty to mandatory management trainings as part of the second prong of the initiative.
+Savannah Barnett also provided a progress update on the discussed in the previous monthly meeeting, particularly the mixed response from Dartmouth faculty to mandatory management trainings as part of the second prong of the initiative.
 This topic was linked to the inclusive excellence and diversity awareness campus campaigns currently underway.